jeremynoesen/BoneBot/README.md

 The command `bbrestart` is used to restart the bot.
 If not set up with a launch daemon, the bot will just shut down.
 Only the server owner can run this command.
 You can type `bbhelp` to view all commands, including a list of custom added commands.

 ## Building
 To build, clone or download this repository.
 With Gradle installed, run `gradle build` in the directory of the project.
 After that, a file called "BoneBot.jar" should have been created.
+You can also grab `BoneBot.jar` from the latest release.

 ## Installation
 Create a new folder where you would like the bot to be installed.
 Next, place `BoneBot.jar` in this directory.
 Next, you are going to want to head over to the Discord Developer Portal and create an application.
 After doing so, add a bot to the application in the bot tab.
 You can customize everything here as you please, as it is your own instance of the bot.